minhtran241/gvcourse/wiki/INSTRUCTIONS.md

 }
 ```

-As you can see in the code snippet above, we use the AuthManager class to handle the authentication and authorization.
-We use the signInWithEmail() method to sign in with email and password, and we use the signInWithGoogle() method to sign in with Google.
-We also use the signOut() method to sign out.
+As you can see in the code snippet above, we use the *AuthManager* class to handle the authentication.
+We use the **signInWithEmail()** method to sign in with email and password, and we use the **signInWithGoogle(**) method to sign in with Google.
+We also use the **signOut()** method to sign out.

-Simmilarly, we can use the AuthManager class to handle the authentication and authorization in the [SignUpView](https://github.com/minhtran241/gvcourses/blob/main/GVCourses/Views/Auth/SignUpView.swift) file.
+Simmilarly, we can use the *AuthManager* class to handle the authentication in the [SignUpView](https://github.com/minhtran241/gvcourses/blob/main/GVCourses/Views/Auth/SignUpView.swift) file.
+All the code for authentication is located in the [Views/Auth](https://github.com/minhtran241/gvcourses/blob/main/GVCourses/Views/Auth) folder.

-That is our Authenticaion and Authorization implementation.
+That is our authenticaion implementation.
 Now, let's explore how to navigate between views.

 # Section 7: Navigating between Views

 In this section, we will explore how to navigate between views.
 First, let's create our tab bar view.
-Create a folder named "Navigation" and a new Swift file named "GVCoursesTabView.swift" inside the Navigation folder.
+Create a folder named [Navigation](https://github.com/minhtran241/gvcourses/tree/main/GVCourses/Views/Navigation) and a new Swift file named [GVCoursesTabView.swift](https://github.com/minhtran241/gvcourses/tree/main/GVCourses/Views/Navigation/GVCoursesTabView.swift) inside the [Navigation](https://github.com/minhtran241/gvcourses/tree/main/GVCourses/Views/Navigation) folder.
 We first need to create tabbed items:

 ```swift
 import SwiftUI